MTry/homebridge-smart-irrigation/README.md

 3. If the zone is `enabled` & `adaptive`, calculate the total <b>ET<sub>o</sub></b> until the next watering day
 4. If `rainFactoring` is enabled, calculate the total projected rainfall till the zone's next watering day
 5. Calculate the net irrigation requirement based on total <b>ET<sub>o</sub></b> and total rain till the zone's next watering
-6. Calculate zone specific time required basd on that zone's irrigation infrastructure and crop profile
+6. Calculate zone specific time required based on that zone's irrigation infrastructure and crop profile
 7. Schedule the watering run and send notification email if `emailEnable`
 8. Reassess `recheckTime` minutes before the scheduled run